LuciferDono/ds_pranav_jadhav/README.md

 2. Ensure you have the required Python libraries installed: `pandas`, `numpy`, `matplotlib`, `seaborn`.
 3. The notebook is configured to load data directly from the provided Google Drive links.

-## Contact
-For further information regarding the analysis or methodology, please contact the project lead.